History of Elkhorn Ranch

 Making History

-Today the Elkhorn is managed by General Managers, Spencer & Casey Clark.
+Today the Elkhorn is managed by Ranch Managers, Spencer & Casey Clark.
 Mariah McGuiness is a third generation Barn Foreman at the ranch.
 Grace and Ernest's granddaughter, Linda Miller, who managed the ranch for over 30 years is still at Elkhorn enjoying her retirement and running the Kid's program.

 In 2016, the Elkhorn Ranch became listed on the National Register of Historic Places.